Alaska Bar Exam

 MBE Score Transfer

-Alaska does not accept MBE scores from prior exams or other jurisdictions.
+Alaska does not accept MBE scores transferred from other jurisdictions.

 Alaska Bar Exam Testing Schedule